text-machine-lab/ht_wars/README.md

 - Run 'python phoneme_model/char2phone_model.py' to train phoneme models.
 These models are saved in /data/char_2_phone_models/

 Once data is generated, all functions in tools.py and tf_tools.py should work.
-Relative paths from subfolders to datafiles can be found in config.py
+Relative paths from subfolders to datafiles can be found in config.py module.
+If names of external data change (possibly due to a new version, etc.).
+The paths in config.py can be changed locally before data creation begins.

 This README last updated: 1 December 2016